So This Game Is Totally Awesome

-- Terra from Final Fantasy VI is blond, but the team was running out of palette space, and the rest of her design worked better if she reused an existing palette.
-Her palette didn't have enough shades of yellow to create believable blond hair, but they did manage to make believable greenish-blue hair, which is what most fans remember; however, in all of her other appearances (including the official artwork for Final Fantasy VI), she has blond hair.
+- Terra from Final Fantasy VI is blonde, but the team was running out of palette space, and the rest of her design worked better if she reused an existing palette.
+Her palette didn't have enough shades of yellow to create believable blonde hair, but they did manage to make believable greenish-blue hair, which is what most fans remember; however, in all of her other appearances (including the official artwork for Final Fantasy VI), she has blonde hair.

 - It's worth noting that there's a palette nearby the one used for Terra in-game that gives her blonde hair and produces no notable palette issues.
 Make of that what you will.